al1brn/geonodes/README.md

 with GeoNodes("A Function", is_group=True):
     (Float(0, "Value 1") + Float(0, "Value 2")).out("Sum")

-with GeoNodes("Doc A Function is called"):
+with GeoNodes("A Function is called"):

     a, b = 1, 2